-40For five households, this scaling up of the disutility of labor is sufficient to result in negative estimated misallocation.
+^{40.} For five households, scaling up the disutility of labor is sufficient to result in negative estimated misallocation.
 For these households, the estimated value of misallocation is set to zero.

-$^{^{41}}$ This is the implied gain each period once the steady state has been reached.
-Here and in all simulations we top-code the top 5% of individual misallocation values at the 95th percentile to reduce the effect of outliers.
+^{41.} This is the implied gain each period once the steady state has been reached.
+Here and in all simulations we top code the top 5% of individual misallocation values at the 95th percentile to reduce the effect of outliers.